Do you take a good, hard look at your team's marketing strategy every year?

 (You'll learn more about these seven sub-components inside our free marketing plan template, which you can download below.)

-Don't mistake the Budget element of your marketing plan with your product's price or other company financials.
+Don't mistake the marketing budget element of your plan with your product's price or other company financials.
 Your budget describes how much money the business has allotted the marketing team to pursue the initiatives and goals outlined in the elements above.

 Depending on how many individual expenses you have, you should consider itemizing this budget by what specifically you'll spend your budget on.
 Example marketing expenses include: